Nice to meet you.

 • Con: This style is difficult for people who want to bring in their ideas and think creatively.
 Your team may be bothered because they feel unheard and left out.

-• Best for: During crisis and generally situations when you must make quick decisions, this style may come in handy.
-It may be helpful when you are the only experienced person in the team.
-If you use this style, make sure to communicate to team members that you still respect them.
+• Best for: This style may come in handy during crises and other situations when you must make quick decisions.
+It may also be helpful when you are the only experienced person on the team.
+If you use this style, tell team members you still respect them.

 2. Bureaucratic

-Bureaucratic means that there are clear guidelines, processes, and systems that your team must follow.
-All of these structures are usually well-documented, and the company or predecessor defined many of them.
-A bureaucratic leader will make it very clear for everyone how to work and what he or she expects from the team.
+Bureaucratic means that your team must follow clear guidelines, processes, and systems.
+These structures are usually well-documented; the company or predecessor defined many of them.
+A bureaucratic leader will make it clear to everyone how to work and what he or she expects from the team.
 There is a defined list of responsibilities and how you make your decisions.

 Example: Your team suggested a more efficient way to work.
-You checked your guidelines, but the suggestions are not within them.
+You checked your guidelines, but the suggestions do not fit.

 • Pro: You make decisions based on structures.
 These structures mean stability for your team.
 Furthermore, individual team members do not depend on your subjectiveness since you make decisions based on specific rules.